sstcam/SSDAQ/README.md

 ## Installation
+For a normal install run

+`python setup.py install`

+If you are developing it is recommendended to do

+`pip install -e .`

+instead and adding the `--user` option if not installing in a conda env.
+This lets changes made to the project automatically propagate to the isntall without the need to reinstall.

 #### Prerequisites

 The project is written assuming it will be run with python3.5 or above.
 Additional dependencies to run the base part of the projects are listed here: